About WIHI

 Washtenaw International High School is a free, public, consortium high school for students in participating Washtenaw County school districts.
 It opened in the Fall of 2011 to its first group of ninth grade students.

-The school will provide a challenging, student-centered, inquiry-based sequence of courses with an emphasis on international understanding, cultural identity and the taking of multiple perspectives.
-It will be a program that emphasizes rigorous academic standards in disciplinary and interdisciplinary knowledge.
+Our school will provide a challenging, student-centered, inquiry-based sequence of courses with an emphasis on international understanding, cultural identity and the taking of multiple perspectives.
+It is a program that emphasizes rigorous academic standards in disciplinary and interdisciplinary knowledge.

-The school has been designed to meet all International Baccalaureate requirements for teacher training, course design and assessment frameworks.
-We started the process of authorization for the International Baccalaureate Diploma Program in the spring of 2011.
+Our school meets all International Baccalaureate requirements for teacher training, course design and assessment frameworks.
+We received our full accreditation as an IB World School with the International Baccalaureate Diploma Program in the spring of 2013.
+WIHI IB World School Confirmation

 The following Washtenaw County school districts have joined the consortium:

-The school will provide a challenging, student-centered, inquiry-based sequence of courses with an emphasis on international understanding, cultural identity and the taking of multiple perspectives.
-It will be a program that emphasizes rigorous academic standards in disciplinary and interdisciplinary knowledge.
+Our school will provide a challenging, student-centered, inquiry-based sequence of courses with an emphasis on international understanding, cultural identity and the taking of multiple perspectives.
+It is a program that emphasizes rigorous academic standards in disciplinary and interdisciplinary knowledge.

-The school has been designed to meet all International Baccalaureate requirements for teacher training, course design and assessment frameworks.
-We started the process of authorization for the International Baccalaureate Diploma Program in the spring of 2011.
+Our school meets all International Baccalaureate requirements for teacher training, course design and assessment frameworks.
+We received our full accreditation as an IB World School with the International Baccalaureate Diploma Program in the spring of 2013.
+WIHI IB World School Confirmation

 The following Washtenaw County school districts have joined the consortium: